 The secret to my vegan sauces is cashew cream.
 Soaked cashews blend into a creamy and smooth mixture that can be added to sweet and savory condiments.
 It acts like mayonnaise or cream but is totally vegan.

-- 1 tablespoon canned chipotle pepper (in adobo sauce)
+- 1 tbsp canned chipotle pepper in adobo sauce

 - Soak cashews in enough water to completely cover them for 30 minutes up to overnight.
 Drain and rinse cashews.
 Transfer to a food processor.

 - Blend pre-soaked cashews with remaining ingredients until smooth.
-If needed, add 1 teaspoon of water at a time until mixture is able to blend fully.
+If needed, add 1 tsp of water at a time until mixture is able to blend fully.